Richkwokkk/weather-data-aggregation-system/README.md

 # Weather Data Aggregation System

+**This README file serves the same purpose as the "change.pdf" in the assignment requirements.
+It aims to describe the project's functionality, build process, and usage instructions.**

 This project implements a distributed system for collecting, aggregating, and retrieving weather data.
 It consists of three main components: Content Servers, an Aggregation Server, and GET Clients.

 ## Project Structure